carstenfuchs/flyme/README.md

 An online logbook for private pilots and associations.

 This software helps with common tasks in private aviation.
-It is intended for use by private pilots, flying clubs, owner associations, flight schools and charter services.
+It is intended for use by individual pilots, flying clubs, owner associations, flight schools and charter services.

 The feature set is tailored to private flying: